dany25/StopSignsProject/README.md

 For each heading, corresponds 30 images, from which I randomly sampled the corresponding number of train, validation, and test images.

 #### Data visualization
 The size of the images (275 x 275 = 75,625 pixels), it is feasible to vectorize each of them and store them into a matrix.
+Before that, we take care to convert the images into grayscale and blur them, by performing cross-correlation with a gaussian kernel (sigma = 2) that enables us to remove the noise in the image background.
 That way, we constitute, X_train, X_val and X_test.
-X_train is a 2898 x 75625 matrix.
+X_train is a 2,898 x 75,625 matrix.

 Using Principal Components Analysis, we are able to perform a first 2D visualization of the data, that gives the following result:

 ![Alt text](plots/pca_2d.png?raw=true "2D visualization after PCA")

 Let's look at the variance that wa can preserve while projecting on the principal loading vectors: